The dual tree of a recursive triangulation of the disk: The dual of the homogeneous lamination

-\textsc{Mean at a uniform location.} As in the case of the self-similar lamination, the leading constant is identified using the asymptotics for $C_n^h$ at a uniformly random point $\xi$, independent of the lamination.
-Write $Y_n^h := C_n^h(\xi)$.
+As in the case of the self-similar lamination, the leading constant is identified using the asymptotics for $C_n^h$ at a uniformly random point $\xi$, independent of the lamination.
+Write $Y_n^h:= C_n^h(\xi)$.
 Then we have